amordahl/RethinkingAndroid_ISSTA2021/README.md

 3. A file called `flowdroid-fossdroid.csv`, which contains the summary data of the Fossdroid runs, as a CSV.
 4. A file called `violations_droidbench.txt`, which contains the violations that were discovered in the DroidBench results.
 5. A file called `violations_fossdroid.txt`, which contains the violations that were discovered in the FossDroid apks.

+The latter two files will show precision and soundness violations.

 ## Detailed Description
 We have provided `./run_full_experiments.sh` which will run the set of experiments on Flowdroid and Droidsafe.